Lindy Lou and Other On-Water Experiences

 The Lindy Lou, our electric powered river launch, is ready for boarding.

 This attraction provides passengers with a chance to recapture those days from the late 1890s through the 1930s when launches plied the Black River, delivering guests to resorts, taking picnickers to up-river parks and pavilions, and generally helping fill the lazy hours of summer with relaxing diversions.

-The Lindy Lou makes daily cruises on the Black River (five per day, seven days a week), boarding at the Museum and cruising first downstream to the river clock at the foot of North Shore Drive, then traveling upstream to the covered bridge on the North Branch of the river and finally returning to the Orley Dock at the Museum.
+The Lindy Lou makes daily cruises on the Black River (five per day, seven days a week in high season), boarding at the Museum and cruising first downstream to the river clock at the foot of North Shore Drive, then traveling upstream to the covered bridge on the North Branch of the river and finally returning to the Orley Dock at the Museum.
 Each cruise will cover about six miles and last an hour.
 The craft will also be available for groups and families to charter and a curriculum is currently taking shape that will use the launch to provide an educational experience for area students.

 The Lindy Lou provides a second 'on water' experience for Museum visitors.
 While the Museum offers historical sails on Lake Michigan with the tall ship Friends Good Will, and the new launch cruises offer a totally different experience exploring the rich history of the Black River.